China Southwest Airlines

+History

+China Southwest Airlines was established on 15 October 1987.
+The airline joined the International Air Transport Association in April 1996, and then the Multilateral & Bilateral Interline Traffic Agreements in March 1997.
+In 2000, the airline had carried 50.5 million passengers as well as 130 tonnes of cargo.
+On 28 October 2002, the airline merged into Air China.

 Destinations

 China Southwest Airlines' main hub was at Chengdu Shuangliu International Airport and its secondary hub was in Chongqing Jiangbei International Airport.
 It was the only airline flying to Lhasa Gonggar Airport until 2002.
 Although most routes from its hubs Chengdu and Chongqing were domestic, it also flew to Bangkok, Chiang Mai, Kathmandu, Kuala Lumpur, Singapore, Osaka and Seoul.

+The following is a incomplete list of destinations served by China Southwest Airlines:

 Fleet

+Final fleet

+At the time of merger, China Southwest Airlines fleet consisted of:

+Fleet history

 China Southwest Airlines operated a fleet of Boeing 737-300, Boeing 737-600, Boeing 737-800, Boeing 757-200 and Airbus A340-300 aircraft.
 It had formerly operated other aircraft, including the Ilyushin Il-18D, the Tupolev Tu-154, and the Boeing 707.

+Throughout the airline's history, the airline had operated: